tlobnow/malphaplex/README.md

 3. Create a new environment:

-        conda create --name fishy python=3.8
+        conda create --name malpha python=3.8

 4. Activate the environment:

-        conda activate fishy
+        conda activate malpha

-    To automatically activate the environment at login, add `conda activate fishy` to your ~/.bashrc file.
+    To automatically activate the environment at login, add `conda activate malpha` to your ~/.bashrc file.
 (Type `nano ~/.bashrc` and paste the line at the end of the file, save and exit using `ctrl+x` and `y`)

 5. Clone required Github repositories and run the `setup.sh` script: